FBEZ/documentation/ESP-Box-getting-started.md

 * ESP-IDF (here the v4.4 will be used) - better if installed through vscode plugin
 * Vscode (not mandatory but highly recommended)

-# Getting the example working
+## Cloning and building the project

 The first step open a terminal and hit
 ```git clone --recursive https://github.com/espressif/esp-box.git ```